Measurement compatibility in multiparameter quantum interferometry: Background

-We consider a Mach-Zehnder interferometer (MZI) as the model for quantum interferometry.
-The task then consists in estimating the relative phase between its two arms.
-However, for a comprehensive analysis, we should also include the presence of loss in both arms of the MZI, as well as some dephasing accounting for random fluctuations of the phase at faster time scales than the detection.
+Many optical sensors rely on the reading of a phase.
+These can be thus modelled as a Mach-Zehnder interferometer (MZI), in which the main aim is to estimate the relative phase between its two arms.
+In addition, for a comprehensive analysis, we should also include the presence of loss in both arms of the MZI, as well as some dephasing accounting for random fluctuations of the phase at faster time scales than the detection.
 These represent the main source of nuisance in realistic quantum interferometric sensors.

-It is often the case that the values of the noise parameters are unknown at the time of measurement, hence they must be estimated along with the phase.
+The values of the noise parameters are often unknown at the time of measurement, and must be estimated along with the phase, since they are associated to the presence of the sample.
 Therefore, our measurements should be sensitive to noise parameters as well: this is particularly relevant for those ranges in which phase sensitivity is affected the most.
 This strategy is known to make the estimation more reliable~\cite{roccia2018multiparameter,belliardo2024optimizing}, however, the maximal sensitivity on each parameter is affected by their reciprocal interplay.
 This is a typical instance even in classical multiparameter estimation, made more ravelled by the intricacies of quantum measurements.
 These aspects are quantitatively captured by the HCRB, $C_H$, against which the actual sensitivity of a specific measurement scheme should be benchmarked.
 The key aspect is then understanding how its attainability is hampered by the actual performance of the measurement.
-This can be understood as the result of correlations of the parameters in the outcome probabilities, that are different than those predicated at the quantum limit.
+This can be understood as the result of correlations of the parameters in the outcome probabilities, that are different from those predicated at the quantum limit.

-We consider as the input, probe states in the form of the generalized Holland-Burnett (gHB) and the Holland-Burnett (HB) states, which are a class of experimentally relevant two-mode fixed photon number states.
+We consider as the input, probe states in the form of the generalized Holland-Burnett (gHB) and the Holland-Burnett (HB) states, which are a class of experimentally relevant two-mode fixed photon number states~\cite{Holland93Interferometric,datta11imperfect,thekkadath20quantumenhanced,you2021scalable}.
 Given the distinct physical origin of the types of noise, we analyze the sensitivities of measurements considering the joint estimation of phase with each noise parameter separately.
 The gHB states are created by the action of a balanced beam splitter on a two-mode Fock state $\ket{n,N-n}$, namely

 where $\mathcal{U}_{\mathrm{BS}}=\exp{[-i\frac{\pi}{4}(a'^{\dagger}b' + b'^{\dagger} a')]}$ is the beam splitter unitary operator; $a',b'$ and $a'^{\dagger},b'^{\dagger}$ are the annihilation and creation operators, respectively, corresponding to the input modes of the beam splitter; and\\ $\mathcal{A}_{N}(n,p)=(-1)^n \sqrt{2^{-N} \binom{N}{n} \binom{N}{p}} \, {}_2F_1\left(-n,-p;-N;2\right)$ are the Kravchuk coefficients~\cite{mycroft2023proposal}.
 The HB state is obtained as a special case of the gHB state at $n=N/2$ i.e., when we interfere equal numbers of photons on a balanced beam splitter.